 The navigation course will be based outdoors on the hill to give all members the maximum opportunity to learn and practise new skills.
 It will be taught in a practical way, starting with the basics and progressing at a rate to suit the group.
-The Bronze NNAS syllabus covers the following;
+We will aim to cover some of the following skills:

 - Understand the nature of a map as a two dimensional plan.